 "Things weren't hard with Angel?"

-She answered immediately.
-"No. I mean yes it was hard knowing he was a vampire, and then when he turned that was awful.
+"No. I mean yes it was hard knowing he was a vampire, and then when he turned, that was awful.
 And when he came back, knowing we couldn't be together, that was horrible.
 But loving him?
 Loving him was never anything but effortless.
-Loving Riley felt like something that I thought I should do."
+Loving Riley felt like something I thought I should do."

-"But maybe that's what we are supposed to want.
+"But maybe that's what we're supposed to want.
 The good man, the nice guy."

-He studied her as she spoke.
+He studied her as he spoke.
 Watched her tension ease up a little and the life come back to her face.
 He was very worried about her.
 Had been for some time.
 She was on the verge of darkness.
-Not the demony kind of darkness that she feared she might descend to, the one that Dracula had taunted her with.
+Not the demonic kind of darkness she feared she might descend to, the one Dracula had taunted her with.
 But the apathetic darkness of not caring if she lived or died.
 He didn't want to lose her.
-The world needed her, they all needed her.
+The world needed her, her friends needed her.
 He probably needed her the most of all.